talgorn/100-days-of-code/log.md

 Have a poor design and C++ code.
 Need to refactor.
 Spent 2H45 today.

+Day 23: January 26 2017
+**Today's Progress**:
+Actor selection OK.
+**Thoughts**:
+Spent a lot of time on a logic bug and refactor the non blocking CreateActor method.
+Spent, well... nearly the whole day on it !

 **Link(s) to work**:
 1. [Alternate android projects](https://github.com/commonsguy/cw-advandroid/tree/master/Camera).